 Syncing MFP with your Stash media

-Stash + MFP has been my dream setup for quite a while, but I never found any guide to get it working properly.
+Stash + MFP has been my ideal setup for quite a while, but I never found any guide to get it working properly.
 Stash is a great media organizer/library tool, but the funscript support is incredibly limited, even with user plugins.
 Thankfully MFP exists.
 And recent updates have made linking the two very easy!

 If you’re satisfied with what features Stash has, you probably don’t need this guide.
 But, if you use any of the following, you will want to read on: